bartoszstec/Shoop-machine-learning/README.md

    SECRET_KEY=sekretnyklucz0192409218
    MAIL_USERNAME=your_gmail
    MAIL_PASSWORD=your_password
-ATTENTION: You have to have created account on gmail SMTP to use this application
+⚠️ Important: You need a Gmail SMTP account to use this application.

 ## Użycie
 1. Zarejestruj nowe konto